OWASP/Software-Component-Verification-Standard/en/0x03-Using-SCVS.md

 pipeline, continuity of assurance requires continuous rather than one-time verification.

 ### Evaluating Suppliers
-SCVS provides a standardized way to assess supply chain risk provided by contract or outsourced software suppliers, based on the documentation and metadata present in the supplier's software development workflow and/or provided with software deliverables.
+SCVS provides a standardized way to assess supply chain transparency provided by contract or outsourced software suppliers, based on the documentation and metadata present in the supplier's software development workflow and/or provided with software deliverables.
 Specifically, the provision of a software bill of materials (SBOM) can be requested or required by software customers to establish supply chain visibility and differentiate suppliers.